Megawatt Valley: Trent Valley

 Megawatt Valley was a term originally applied to the Trent Valley.
 The area was developed in the 1960s by the nationalised Central Electricity Generating Board (CEGB).
 Many coal power stations were constructed on or near the banks of the River Trent and a major overhead power line network was constructed to supply Southern England.
 This construction coincided with a move by CEGB to shift the location of power generation from smaller city-based power stations to rural locations.
 These were more efficient as they could be larger, closer to fuel sources and cooling water supplies.
 The Trent Valley was ideal due its proximity to the Nottinghamshire and Yorkshire coal fields and ready supply of water from the Trent.

-Power stations in Megawatt Valley included High Marnham in Nottinghamshire which, at 1000MW, was the largest power station in Europe when it was opened in October 1962, and was fed by 17 different collieries.
+Power stations in Megawatt Valley included High Marnham in Nottinghamshire which, at 1000 MW, was the largest power station in Europe when it was opened in October 1962, and was fed by 17 different collieries.
 In 1986 the valley was home to 13 of the 78 power stations in England and Wales and was responsible for up to a quarter of all electricity generated.
 This was the largest concentration of power generation in Europe.
 It was said that by the late 1960s the waters of the Trent were noticeably warmer than those of comparable rivers owing to heat transfer from the cooling water.